Ways To Increase Customer Lifetime Value

 By definition, a customer loyalty programme rewards customers who buy from your store on a regular basis.
 These rewards can range from discounts, freebies or even early access to new products or services.
 The idea is that your customers will want to keep spending money with you to build up their points and get the reward.

-The statistics prove this fact, as studies show that the average basket size of consumers who are part of a loyalty programme inevitably increases, and 66% of these customers will modify their spending to maximise the rewards .
+The statistics prove this fact.
+Studies show that the average basket size of consumers who are part of a loyalty programme inevitably increases, and 66% of these customers will modify their spending to maximise the rewards .
 As well as this bonus, customers enrolled in a rewards scheme will also be more likely to return for future purchases and to redeem their rewards or points.

 “Selling to an existing customer is 6-7 times cheaper than selling to a new customer.”- SuperOffice, 2020 .

-Loyalty schemes are extremely popular with the British public, with a YouGov poll showing that over three quarters of the population (77%) are already members of a loyalty programme, and three in five people think that all brands should offer them .
+Loyalty schemes are extremely popular with the British public.
+A YouGov poll shows that over three quarters of the population (77%) are already members of a loyalty programme, and three in five people think that all brands should offer them .

 Promotional activity in-store is the key to encouraging impulse purchases from customers.
 This can take many forms, including signage, product displays, samples, and demonstrations.
-Whatever promotional activity you decide upon needs to be eye-catching, easy-to-understand, and attractive in order to attract the attention (and open the purses) of your browsing customers.
+Whatever promotional activity you decide upon needs to be easy-to-understand in order to attract the attention (and open the purses) of your browsing customers.

 “80% of customers say that they are more inclined to buy a product that comes with free samples or live demonstrations.”- Spectrio .

 Product demonstrations are a great choice if you are looking to increase sales of food, drink, and more complicated products that may require instructions, such as technology.
-They offer a fantastic way for you to show the many benefits and opportunities that your product can give people, as well as allowing customers to try out your product before buying, which in turn increases their confidence in the product quality.
-Here at UK POS, we have a variety of sign holders, poster stands and promotional stands that can assist you in creating a popular display in-store.
+They offer a fantastic way for you to show the many benefits and opportunities that your product can give people.
+They also allow customers to try out your product before buying, which in turn increases their confidence in the product's quality.

 Both upselling and cross-selling techniques work to increase average basket values, but in a non-pushy way that helps your customers make the best purchase decisions.

-Upselling has been shown to account for 70-90% of revenue, with only 5-30% of revenue coming from the original sale (Retently, 2019), so it is essential that you make this technique part of your merchandising strategy!
+Upselling has been shown to account for 70-90% of revenue, with only 5-30% of revenue coming from the original sale (Retently, 2019).
+This means it is essential that you make this technique part of your merchandising strategy!

 The key to upselling and cross-selling is to keep it subtle and not make the customer feel as if they are being bullied into spending more.

-The best salespeople will be able to increase revenue and retain that customer’s trust in future, by offering products that genuinely help and improve the experience for the customer.
-Subtle techniques include offering free home delivery for orders over a certain amount, buy-one-get-one-half-price offers, and freebies when customers buy high value items in store (for example, a free 8GB of data a month when you take out a 48 month phone contract).
+The best salespeople will be able to increase revenue and retain that customer’s trust in future.
+You can achieve this by offering products that genuinely help and improve the experience for the customer.
+Some common marketing techniques include offering free shipping for orders over a certain amount, buy-one-get-one-half-price offers, and freebies with high-value purchases.

 The very best retailers realise that the customer experience doesn’t end at the checkout.
-In order to increase their lifetime value to your business, you have to keep them engaged after their purchase in order to ensure that they return to spend more in the future.
+In order to increase their lifetime value to your business, you have to keep them engaged after their purchase.
+This will ensure that they return to spend more in the future.
 Ways to achieve this engagement include:

 - Offering discounts on future orders via email